wptrainingteam/what-is-contact-form-7/README.md

 *   _acceptance_ for acceptance checkbox
 *   _submit_ for submit button.

-**Tip**There's also some options available if you want to validate your data input for it to fit some requirements, i.e. phone number format, i.e. [Jquery Validation For Contact Form 7](https://wordpress.org/plugins/jquery-validation-for-contact-form-7/).[/tip] Alter the code to look like this:
+**Tip**: There's also some options available if you want to validate your data input for it to fit some requirements, i.e. phone number format, i.e. [Jquery Validation For Contact Form 7](https://wordpress.org/plugins/jquery-validation-for-contact-form-7/).[/tip] Alter the code to look like this:

 <pre>